rhlobo/bigtempo/README.rst

 Features
 --------

-- **Simplicity**

-..
-    // TODO
+Simplicity
-    All you have to do is to declare your 'datasources' Encapsulates complexity of complex processment chains
+    Encapsulates complexity of complex processment chains
     Evaluates dependencies automatically

-- **Flexiblity**

 ..
-    // TODO
+All you have to do is to declare your 'datasources'

+Flexiblity
     Designed to be easily extended
+    Can be adapted to process other data domains / models
+..
 Does not compete...
 Can be used in with simpy, theano, ...
-Complements them Can be adapted to process other data domains / models

-- **Scalablability**

-..
-    // TODO
+Complements them

+Scalablability
-    Provides programming model built for distributed evaluation Integration with celery_ is in the way
-    Thread / process pools also in the way
+    Provides programming model built for distributed evaluation Integration with celery_ is in the way (v0.4) Thread / process pools also in the way (v0.4)

-- **Performance**

-..
-    // TODO
+Performance
     Promotes lazy evaluation
-    Smart caching is in the way
+    Smart caching is in the way (v5)
+    Tries to use C to evaluate processments (through numpy and pandas)

 .. _celery: http://github.com/celery/celery